Our Executive Team

 Trust Services Manager

-Verity works as the Trust Services Manager for TSPT – a role which involves administration of core Trust provision, project management, managing Governing Services and PA duties to the CEO.
+Verity works as the Trust Services Manager for TSPT – a role which involves management of core Trust business provision, project development, procurement and managing Governing Services.
 Verity has worked within the Trust since it was established, most recently as Clerk to the Trust Board, and has a wide range of experience of clerking for other schools in the Bromley borough.

 After graduating from University – and prior to becoming involved in the education sector - Verity was part of the HR team at a global advertising agency where she was responsible for managing the training and development programme for the London office.